-I have presented my research at a range of institutions, including Birkbeck, University of London, Roma Tre University and Concordia University, Montreal.
-I have also published work in Art & the Public Sphere, Architecture beyond Europe and the Journal of Curatorial Studies and Architecture Beyond Europe.
+I have presented conference papers at a range of institutions, including UCL, Roma Tre University and Concordia University, Montreal.
+I have also published work in Art & the Public Sphere, Architecture beyond Europe and the Journal of Curatorial Studies and Understanding Marxism, Understanding Modernism (Bloomsbury, 2020).
 In 2015, I guest edited a special issue of the journal parallax.
 The issue explored the material and philosophical resonances of the term 'concrete' and their implications for contemporary art-architecture practices.

 I have recently begun work on a new project which examines the use of counterfactual narratives in artists' film and video.
 A preliminary article on Forensic Architecture, Languid Hands and the politics of bearing witness - co-authored with Luisa Lorenza Corna (Birkbeck) - is forthcoming in Selva.

-After completing my PhD I worked for 18 months on a research project with colleagues from the Department of History of Art and Archaeology at SOAS (Dr Joanna Wolfarth) and The Asia Projector (Annie Jael Kwan).
+After completing my PhD I worked for 18 months on a research project with colleagues from the Department of History of Art and Archaeology at SOAS, University of London (Dr Joanna Wolfarth) and The Asia Projector (Annie Jael Kwan).
 Taking its lead from films such as Anocha Suwichakornpong’s By The Time it Gets Dark and La France est notre patrie by Rithy Panh, the project explored the ways in which colonial film and photographic archives have been rearticulated within contemporary Southeast Asian visual culture.
-The outcome was a two-day conference and film programme which attracted speakers and delegates from across Europe, Southeast Asia and North America.
+The outcome was a two-day conference and film programme which attracted speakers from Europe, Southeast Asia and North America.
 My colleagues and I are currently guest editing a special issue of Southeast of Now based on the event.
 It is scheduled to be published in October 2019.